 What to eat on a specialised or restricted diet when pregnant

 Your healthcare professional will be able to advise you on the specific adjustments you need to make depending on your individual circumstances.
-It’s important to find professional support to ensure you get the wide variety of nutrients that supports your baby’s current development and future health.
+It’s important to find professional support to ensure you get a wide variety of nutrients that supports your baby’s current development and future health.

 Vegetarian and vegan pregnancy diets

-A vegetarian diet has certain benefits for pregnancy: it is usually high in carbohydrates, the main fuel for your baby.
+A vegetarian diet has certain benefits for pregnancy.
+It is usually high in carbohydrates, the main fuel for your baby.
 However, due to the absence of meat and fish, it's important to ensure that the protein and nutrients they provide are gained from other sources.

+If you have coeliac disease you should talk to your healthcare professional about any special advice, they may have on what to eat while you’re pregnant.
 Research shows that as long as your condition is well managed throughout pregnancy, coeliac disease shouldn’t have any impact on your pregnancy or your baby’s development.

 - NHS UK.
 New weight advice for pregnancy [Online].
 2010.
 Available at: www.nhs.uk/news/2010/July07/Pages/new-nice-guidelines-weight-pregnancy.aspx [Accessed May 2014]

 - Wells JCK.
 The thrifty phenotype as an adaptive maternal effect.
 Biol Rev Cam Philos Soc 2007;82(1):143-172.

 - Nutrition.org.
 Nutrition in pregnancy summary [Online].
 2007.
 Available at: http://nutrition.org.uk/attachments/204_Nutrition%20in%20pregnancy%20summary.pdf [Accessed May 2014]